michalkoziara/michalkoziara/README.md

-# Hi there, my name is Michał Koziara 👋
+# Hi there, I'm Michał 👋

 :briefcase: I’m currently working on a mobile educational game about trees!